Club Tournaments

 Club Championships for the H.R.
 Abbott Trophy

-The A grade is a Round Robin and the B grade is a Swiss.
+The A grade is a Round Robin and the B grade is a Swiss with the C grade being the highest-placed player with a rating under 1600 (or another rating if the committee decides).
+If numbers allow, the B grade will also be a Round Robin and there will be a C grade Swiss.
 Entries to the round robin grades close the Wednesday prior to the first round.

 Club Lightning Championships for the W.J.
 Watson Trophy